SaffetGokcenSen/saffetgokcensen.github.io/_posts/2021-03-10-maximum-likelihood-estimators-for-linear-regression-models-with-varying-probability-distributions-for-the-target-variable.md

 \begin{equation}
     \hat{\mathbf{w}} = \argmax\_{\mathbf{w}} \sum\_{i=1}^{N} \left (-1 \right )\left | y\_{i} - \mathbf{w}^{T}.\mathbf{x}\_{i} \right |
 \end{equation}
-In other words, the mean absolute error between the targets and the model es\-ti\-mates is minimized.
+In other words, the mean absolute error between the targets and the model estimates is minimized.

 The maximum likelihood estimator is at the critical point which is the solution of
 \begin{equation}